sauravjaiswalsj/JPMC-virtual-internship/README.md

 ### Module 2 -
 	* Implement the Perspective open source code in preparation for data visualization

+### Module 3 -
+	* Use Perspective to create the chart for the trader’s dashboard
 # Creating a patch file

 ```